 When you are depressed and in a long-distance relationship, then certainties and frustrations of being away from your partner can make your depression even worse.

 One way to cope with depression in a long-distance relationship is to talk about your feelings with your long-distance partner.
-If they know how to help you, then your relationship Is worth fighting for.
+If they know how to help you, then your relationship is worth fighting for.

 However, suppose your partner doesn’t know how to handle your depression and support you in the ways that you need to be supported.
 In that case, it could be better to end your long-distance relationship.
 It will open your doors to finding someone next to you who can be there for you in the way you need them to.

-When your long-distance partner has depression, and it can put a lot of pressure on you and your relationship.
+When your long-distance partner has depression, it can put a lot of pressure on you and your relationship.
 It’s hard to help someone who is far away from you.
-Of course, you can talk to them and support them and by communicating online, but it’s not the same.
+Of course, you can talk to them and support them by communicating online, but it’s not the same.